Immersive Event Design Strategies for Nonprofit Gala Planning: A Case Study

-That's not a tagline.
-It's a philosophy that shapes every decision we make when we produce a nonprofit gala.
-And it's the thinking that drove every element of our work with Best Friends Animal Society — a record-breaking fundraising event for a nonprofit that raised $1.6 million.
+The most powerful fundraising ask happens after the heart has already been moved.
+That's not just a tagline.
+It's a philosophy that shapes our approach to nonprofit gala planning, event design, and donor engagement.
+It's also the thinking that drove every element of our work with Best Friends Animal Society—a record-breaking fundraising event that raised $1.6 million.
 Here's how we did it, and what nonprofit organizations of every size can take away from the approach.

 The Brief: Make It Feel Completely New